AI & LLMs · Guide · AI & Prompt Tools

 Skip Pydantic AI if you need a huge pre-built tool ecosystem (LangChain’s integrations are still an order of magnitude bigger), if you’re staying in JavaScript/TypeScript, or if you’re doing pure RAG over documents — LlamaIndex handles that with less glue code.
 For small typed extract-and-tool-call services, though, Pydantic AI is the least-painful option in Python today.

-Sketch your agent graph and tool flow with the flowchart maker, validate sample JSON payloads against your Pydantic schemas in the JSON formatter, and count prompt tokens before you ship with the token counter.
+Tighten your agent system prompt with the prompt improver, validate sample JSON payloads against your Pydantic schemas in the JSON formatter, and count prompt tokens before you ship with the token counter.

 Advertisement